-27 Capps 1919, 18.
+33 Capps 1919, 18.
 According to a Fairbanks report in mid October, Roosevelt city was "twenty miles below the mouth of McKinley river and 12[?] miles above where McKinley City was started."
 Yukon World, October 14, 1905, 1.

-28 Fairbanks Daily News, August 12, 1905, 1, and August 15, 1905, ?; Fairbanks Weekly News, September 23, 1905, 1?
+34 Fairbanks Daily News, August 12, 1905, 1, and August 15, 1905; Fairbanks Weekly News, September 23, 1905.

-29 Dawson Daily News, October 17, 1905, ?
+35 Dawson Daily News, October 17, 1905.

-30 Fairbanks Weekly News, September 23, 1905, 1.
+36 Fairbanks Weekly News, September 23, 1905, 1.

-31 Fairbanks Weekly News, September 23, 1905, 1.
+37 Fairbanks Weekly News, September 23, 1905, 1.

-32 Dawson Daily News, September 19, 1905, 1, and September 23, 1905, 2; Alaska Forum, September 23, 1905, 3 his letter, the town consisted of about twenty cabins.33 Several weeks later, one stampeder wrote a letter to Fairbanks upon his arrival at Roosevelt City: "We arrived here last night and find the place booming.
+38 Dawson Daily News, September 19, 1905, 1, and September 23, 1905, 2; Alaska Forum, September 23, 1905, 3.

+times during the season.
+The trail to the mines is not more than twelve miles, and is high and dry; in fact, on the last seven miles it is hard to get any water.
+There is plenty of timber for any small bridges, in case they are needed.
+Two men went over and had dry feet and clothes during the trip, and found it easy walking, and made the trip in five hours."
+When Engelbrecht wrote his letter, the camp consisted of about twenty cabins.
+Several weeks later, one stampeder wrote a letter to Fairbanks upon his arrival at Roosevelt City: "We arrived here last night and find the place booming.
 Everyone is rustling moss and logs for building purposes.
 Each one who has a town lot thinks he has a fortune in sight.
 The system of laying out the city is very good.
-The streets are well proportioned, with alleys to the rear, and the townsite is located on good high ground."34
+The streets are well proportioned, with alleys to the rear, and the townsite is located on good high ground."

-As a gold rush town, Roosevelt City survived only a few months.
+As a gold rush camp, Roosevelt City survived only a few months.
 In its heyday, the place had population of 150, two stores (operated by Kreier & Teterman and Englebrecht & Co.), and a sawmill.
-Plans were even underway to install an electric light plant.35 By spring the spring of 1906, however, the place was almost abandoned.
-Some miners moved from Roosevelt to camps (i.e., Diamond and Glacier) nearer the diggings.
-Upon finding that much of the ground in the Kantishna District had already been claimed and that the district was not suitable for winter mining, many people left the district.
-When the U.S. Commissioner moved his headquarters to Glacier City, on the upper Bearpaw River, so that miners did not have to travel as far to record their claims, there was little reason for people to remain at Roosevelt.36
+Plans were even underway to install an electric light plant.
+By the spring of 1906, however, the place was almost abandoned.
+Some miners moved from Roosevelt to Diamond and Glacier, which were nearer the diggings.
+Upon finding that much of the ground had already been claimed and in any case was not suitable for winter mining, many people left the district.
+When the U.S. Commissioner moved his headquarters to Glacier City, on the upper Bearpaw River, so that miners did not have to travel as far to record their claims, there was little reason for people to remain at Roosevelt.
+42

 Following the spring breakup of the Upper Kantishna's ice, many miners left the district on the various boats that had spent the winter on the river.
-These included: the Tanana Chief, located about four miles below the Bearpaw River37; the steamer Tana, about halfway between Bearpaw and Roosevelt; the Pup at Roosevelt; and the Zodiac near the mouth of the Bearpaw.38
+These included: the Tanana Chief, located about four miles below the Bearpaw River43; the steamer Tana, about halfway between Bearpaw and Roosevelt; the Pup at Roosevelt; and the Zodiac near the mouth of the Bearpaw.44